Hippie to the hippie,

 And me, the groove, and my friends are gonna try to move your feet."

 The Sugarhill Gang is an American rap group, considered an important pioneer in the genre.
-They are best-known for the 1979 single "Rapper's Delight", the first rap number to crack the Billboard Top 40, on its way to becoming an international hit.
-"8th Wonder" (1980), and "Apache" (1981) are also considered classics.
+They are best-known for the 1979 single "Rapper's Delight", the first rap number to crack the Billboard Top 40, later becoming an international hit and helping introduce Hip-Hop to a wide audience. note "8th Wonder" (1980), and "Apache" (1981) are also considered classics.
 The band hails from Englewood, New Jersey, USA and were named after the Sugar Hill neighborhood in Manhattan.
 Members are Michael Wright, a.k.a.
 "Wonder Mike", Henry Jackson "Big Bank Hank" (who passed away on November 11, 2014) and Guy O'Brien, "Master Gee".

 The greatest honor in the band's life was the inclusion of "Rapper's Delight" in the National Recording Registry in 2011 for cultural, historical and aesthetical significance.